corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 It is remarkably satisfying when software components can be integrated with one another without too much fuss.
 When there are ways and hooks to integrate software in a way which makes it seem as if they fit seamlessly.

 This had been my experience integrating the `Whaally.Domain` library with Marten.
-Earlier I had devel
+Earlier I had been hosting the domain library on top of Orleans,